mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

     duration: 30
   - title: Decorators
     description: Decorators allow us to do things at class construction time.
-Several uses of decorators are possible with the current draft spec (or when using typescript) and a variety of proposals for new decorators are already in development!
+Several uses of decorators are possible with the current draft spec (or when using Typescript) and a variety of proposals for new decorators are already in development!
     item_type: lecture
     start_time: '10:15'
     duration: 30
   - title: 'PROJECT: Memoized functions'
-    description: 'Memoization is a technique that can be used with pure functions, where output values are “remembered” for a input argument(s).
+    description: 'Memoization is a technique that can be used with pure functions, where output values are “remembered” for an input argument(s).
 Thus, re-invoking the function with the same arguments will return the same “remembered” result.
       We’ll implement a `@memoize` function decorator, so that we can apply this technique easily and cleanly in our code. '